CyanSalt/roughness/docs/guide/theme.md

   </template>

   Color of comment message.
-Components with `type="comment"` use this color.
+Components with `color="comment"` use this color.

   </RStyle>